mitchellporter/BGRecursiveTableViewDataSource/README.md

 ## Objective

-To provide a lightweight module for the vertical stacking and dynamic toggling of existing, modular `UITableViewDataSource(s)` for a `UITableView` and `UITableViewController`, while making as few (if any) changes to `UITableViewDataSource` as possible.
+To provide a lightweight module for the vertical stacking and dynamic toggling of existing, modular **`UITableViewDataSource` implementations** for a `UITableView` and `UITableViewController`, while making as few (if any) changes to `UITableViewDataSource` as possible.

 ## Implementation